memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 In the next `MATCH` we use that information to check whether players that were transferred from FC Barcelona, didn't have direct transfer to Sevilla FC.

-If you are running this in [MemgraphLab](https://memgraph.com/product/lab) you can change the query a bit in order to get all nodes and edges required for a visual graph representation of players transferring through teams.
+If you are running this in [Memgraph Lab](https://memgraph.com/product/lab) you can change the query a bit in order to get all nodes and edges required for a visual graph representation of players transferring through teams.

 ```opencypher